 Astronomical twilight occurs when the Sun is between 12 degrees and 18 degrees below the horizon.

-Astronomical dawn is the time when the geometric center of the Sun is at 18 degrees below the horizon.
-Before this time, the sky is absolutely dark.
+Astronomical dawn is the time when the center of the Sun is at 18 degrees below the horizon.

-Astronomical dusk is the instant when the geographical center of the Sun is at 18 degrees below the horizon.
-After this point, the sky is no longer illuminated.
+Astronomical dusk is the instant when the center of the Sun is at 18 degrees below the horizon.

 Shorter Twilight at the Equator

-The length of twilight depends on latitude.
-Equatorial and tropical regions tend to have shorter twilights than locations on higher latitudes.
+The length of twilight depends on the latitude.
+Equatorial and tropical regions tend to have shorter twilight than locations on higher latitudes.

 During summer months at higher latitudes, there may be no distinction between astronomical twilight after sunset and astronomical twilight before sunrise.
-This happens when the angle the Sun makes with the horizon – also known as the Solar Elevation Angle – is less than 18 degrees during the local midnight.
+This happens when the Sun never goes more than 18 degrees below the horizon during the night.

-Similarly, higher latitudes may experience an extended period of nautical twilight – if the Sun remains less than 12 degrees below the horizon throughout the night.
+Similarly, higher latitudes may experience an extended period of nautical or civil twilight.